The 11 Very Best Shropshire Towns to Visit

 8 | Church Stretton

-Church Stretton is towards the south of Shropshire and is another small town worth a visit.
+Church Stretton is in southern Shropshire and is another small town worth visiting.
 According to the internet, it’s another market town.
 It seems that every town in Shropshire is a market town!
 Anyway, the best thing about Church Stretton is its location – it’s right at the foothills of the Long Mynd.
 The Long Mynd is renowned for walks, ponies and epic night skies (it’s on the Dark Skies Discovery website!) and is somewhere you can’t miss if you’re an outdoors lover.

 Shropshire Towns to Visit 020